openvinotoolkit/openvino/docs/IE_PLUGIN_DG/QuantizedNetworks.md

 .. meta::
    :description: Learn about the support for quantized models with different
-                 precisions and FakeQuantize operation used to express quantization rules.
+                 precisions and the FakeQuantize operation used to express quantization rules.

 One of the feature of OpenVINO is the support of quantized models with different precisions: INT8, INT4, etc.